 Bank of Canada keeps key rate at 0.25%, maintains QE policy

-OTTAWA, March 10 (Reuters) - The Bank of Canada on Wednesday left its key overnight interest rate unchanged at 0.25%, as expected, and said it would maintain its current policy of quantitative easing.
+OTTAWA, March 10 (Reuters) - The Bank of Canada on Wednesday left its key overnight interest rate unchanged at 0.25%, as expected, and said it would maintain its extraordinary forward guidance, along with its current quantitative easing program.

+"The global economy is recovering from the economic effects of COVID-19, albeit with ongoing unevenness across regions and sectors," the central bank said in remarks accompanying its regular rate decision.

+"In Canada, the economy is proving to be more resilient than anticipated to the second wave of the virus and the associated containment measures."

+The Bank of Canada said it now expects positive GDP growth in the first quarter of 2021, rather than the contraction it forecast in January.

-The central bank reiterated that it would leave rates unchanged until economic slack is absorbed, currently expected at some point in 2023.
-It made the comments in a regular rate decision statement.
+It said that while the economic prospects have improved, the recovery continues to require extraordinary monetary policy support.
+It reiterated that it would leave rates unchanged until economic slack is absorbed, not expected until into 2023.

 ((julie.gordon@thomsonreuters.com; 343-961-4020;))